seyhunak/twitter-bootstrap-rails/README.md

 ## Using stylesheets with Less

-You have to require Bootstrap LESS (bootstrap.less) in your application.css
+You have to require Bootstrap LESS (bootstrap_and_overrides.css.less) in your application.css

     /*
-     *= require twitter/bootstrap
+     *= require bootstrap_and_overrides
      */

     /* Your stylesheets goes here... */

-Now, you can override LESS files provided by Twitter Bootstrap Also, you can import additional files

-    // import twitter bootstrap variables and mixins
-    @import "twitter/bootstrap_base";

-    // Your custom stylesheets goes here (override Less here)
+If you'd like to alter Bootstrap's own variables, or define your LESS styles inheriting Bootstrap's mixins, you can do so inside bootstrap_and_overrides.css.less:

+    @linkColor: #ff0000;

 ## Using Javascripts